 The inner world and the inner child work are fundamental to keeping us emotionally and mentally healthy and resilient to changes.
 It is common for people to have taken through to adulthood every negative thing that was ever said about them when they were a child.
 We all have four innate emotions: Anger, Sadness, Fear and Joy.
 These are emotions that are in us from birth and they are not taught.
 The part of the brain that is connected to our emotions is the amygdala in our lower brain.
 The prefrontal cortex (part of the higher brain) which is responsible for our logic and thinking does not develop until we are in teenage years (at least).
 In an emergency or survival situation (or what we deem as one) our amygdala overrides the higher brain because it is quicker at responding.

 There are two parts to our inner Child; the Free Child and the Adapted Child.
 Our Free Child can express these emotions freely and all those emotions are accepted by the parents and our society as a whole.
 Our primary goal in life is survival, so as helpless human babies it is essential to attach to our parents or primary care givers in order to do so.
 We adapt ourselves to what is acceptable to our parents and later society as we grow up.
-Our Adapted Child reflects this experience and our emotions are adapted as some may not have been welcome.
+Our Adapted Child reflects this experience and our emotions are adapted as some like anger or tears may not have been welcome.
 We learn to suppress them or mask them with another emotion that was acceptable.

 Masking emotions in adulthood could look like someone crying when they are actually angry, in which case as a child their anger was not acceptable behaviour but sadness was.
 It could also look like someone being angry when they are actually sad, in which case as a child their sadness was not acceptable, perhaps seen as a form of weakness, but anger was acceptable.

 Suppression can lead to a collecting of a particular emotion, at some stage there is usually a cashing in of that collection.
-Suppression can also lead to dis-ease in the body, our emotional and mental bodies surround our physical body so keeping one healthy effects the others.
+Suppression can also lead to dis-ease in the body, our emotional and mental bodies surround our physical body so keeping one healthy effects the health of the others.
 How our body feels can often reflect our real feelings from our inner Child.
 What is yours saying?